 Do you serve as a Sabbath school teacher in your local congregation?
 If not, would you like to?
 To become better equipped for this leadership role, here are some excellent Artios resources for you:

-- Stay tuned for Part 2 of this series, next week!
+- Watch for Part 2 of this series, coming soon!

 - Read about why you are a leader here